 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|

-One of the best plans with Medigap is Plan G, as they offer the most benefits to the newly enrolled.
+One of the best plans with Medigap is Plan G, as this Medicare Supplement insurance plan offers the most benefits to the newly enrolled.
 However, it does not cover the Part B deductible.
 The lowest premium for Plan G is $103.96, while the highest is $331.13.
 Most residents will pay more than $200 a month for Plan G.

 Plan F is available for beneficiaries who were eligible for Medicare before 2020.
 It’s considered to be a first-dollar coverage plan.
 Fort Collins’s lowest premium is $122.69, and the highest is $339.25.